The level of service & attention you deserve!

 - workers will perform the same services;

-- workers will obtain their visa stamp through the same US Consulate.
+- and workers will obtain their visa stamp through the same US Consulate.

 H2A Visa are used for?